dendronhq/dendron-site/vault/dendron.topic.workbench.md

 stub: false
 ---

 The Dendron workbench is the overall Dendron User Interface (UI) that surrounds the editor.
-It is equivalent to the [VSCode workbench](https://code.visualstudio.com/api/extension-capabilities/extending-workbench).
+It is equivalent to the [VS Code workbench](https://code.visualstudio.com/api/extension-capabilities/extending-workbench).

 ![workbench](https://code.visualstudio.com/assets/api/extension-capabilities/extending-workbench/workbench-contribution.png)